Connect with others who understand.

 End-of-Life Planning

-Life expectancy with lung cancer can be unpredictable, with many factors affecting individual outcomes.
-It’s essential to prepare for different possibilities.
+Life expectancy with metastatic lung cancer can be unpredictable, with many factors affecting individual outcomes.
+It’s essential to prepare for different possibilities when living with stage 4 non-small cell lung cancer.
 The American Lung Association has a downloadable life planning worksheet that may be helpful in clarifying your priorities.

-Any diagnosis of cancer is a lot for most people to deal with.
-Advanced non-small cell lung cancer is no different.
+Any diagnosis of cancer is a lot for most people to deal with emotionally.
+Advanced stage 4 non-small cell lung cancer is no different.
 Anxiety, stress, depression, hopelessness, lack of control, anger — all of these are entirely natural reactions to being diagnosed with advanced cancer.

-Approximately one-third of people diagnosed with advanced NSCLC show symptoms of moderate to severe depression shortly after diagnosis.
-Some research shows that those diagnosed with advanced non-small cell lung cancer experience more intense symptoms of depression than people with other types of cancers.
-This is because of the complexity and difficulty of the disease in advanced stages.
+Approximately one-third of people newly diagnosed with stage 4 NSCLC show symptoms of moderate or severe depression shortly after diagnosis.
+Some research shows that those diagnosed with advanced lung cancer experience more intense symptoms of depression than people with other types of cancers.
+This is often because of the complexity and uncertainty of the disease in advanced stages.

 Strategies for Improving Emotional Health

-Acknowledging difficult emotions as real and normal, then addressing and managing them, can help improve your quality of life with advanced NSCLC.
+Acknowledging difficult emotions as real and normal, then addressing and managing them, can help improve your quality of life with stage 4 NSCLC.
 The following strategies can help.

 Maintain Social Connections

-It’s tempting to close yourself off during times of intense stress, but maintaining social connections is important to treating any illness.
+It’s tempting to close yourself off during times of intense stress, but maintaining social connections is important when managing an illness.
 Let your friends and family know what’s going on so they can support you.
 It’s normal to feel like no one will understand, and some of your relationships may change, but most people will want to be there for you in whatever ways they can.

 Keep a Journal

-Journaling can help with managing the emotional response to a lung cancer diagnosis and treatment.
+Journaling can help with managing the emotional response to a lung cancer diagnosis and the anxiety that may come with treatment.
 The simple act of putting your emotions into words on paper (or a screen) can help you reduce stress, manage anxiety, and cope with depression.
 It can also help you assess priorities and track your physical and emotional symptoms.
 Try to journal for a few minutes every day.
 Make it easy to do, with pens you love or a cozy nook for your laptop.

 Find a Support Group

 Your cancer treatment center may have support groups you can join.
 Conversations with people going through the same things you are can ease the burden of a stressful experience.
-While support groups are traditionally in-person experiences, in the era of COVID-19, online options are more widely available.
+While support groups are traditionally in-person experiences, online options are more widely available.
 The American Lung Association and the American Cancer Society offer information about support groups for people with lung cancer.
 You can also lean on MyLungCancerTeam members for support.

 Consider Therapy

 More cancer treatment centers are recognizing that improving the psychological well-being of people with lung cancer can positively impact treatment.
-Although not all centers have on-site therapy services for the people they treat, they may be able to provide referrals to appropriate providers.
-Ask your doctor or health care provider for more information.
+Although not all centers have on-site psychological therapy services for the people they treat, they may be able to provide referrals to appropriate providers.
+Ask your doctor or healthcare provider for more information.

 Seek Religious or Spiritual Guidance

 If you are spiritual, support from a religious or spiritual advisor may also be a source of comfort during this time.
-A clergy member from your faith community or a hospital chaplain can be helpful to you and your family as you navigate advanced NSCLC.
+A clergy member from your faith community or a hospital chaplain can be helpful to you and your family as you navigate stage 4 NSCLC.

-A diagnosis of advanced non-small cell lung cancer profoundly affects both you and your loved ones.
+A diagnosis of stage 4 non-small cell lung cancer profoundly affects both you and your loved ones.
 Engaging in shared decision-making with your care team, staying organized, and protecting your mental and emotional health can help you navigate this journey with greater ease.

 You Are Not Alone